EngineerHamziey/EngineerHamziey/README.md

 # Hello there!

+**this is out of date, it was written about a year or 2 years ago**

 I Am A Frontend Web Developer **Looking for a full-time/part-time job** and I Make Responsive Websites with Modern Technologies using:

 - [HTML 5](https://developer.mozilla.org/en-US/docs/Web/html) - For writing website markup.